aleph2c/miros/docs/_sources/cellular_automata.rst.txt

 .. note::

-  On construction:  Initially I build the ``TwoDCellularAutomata`` without a coroutine.
+  On construction:  Initially I build the ``OneDCellularAutomata`` without a coroutine.

 .. _cellular_automata-rule30-and-the-walls: